adangerousmix/watch-party-widgets/README.md

         <tr>
             <td>!settitle [name] - [year]<br>!settitle [name] - [year] - S[season_number]:E[episode_number]</td>
             <td>
-                <p>This command is used to set your Twitch title, but it will also set the title and poster for the show.</p>
+                <p>This command is used to set your Twitch title, but it will also set the title and poster for the show.
+The " - " (spaces included) is very important for passing along a movie's title and year or a tv show's title, year, and episode information.</p>
             </td>
             <td>
                 <pre>!settitle Batman - 1989</pre>